cybozu-go/moco/docs/design.md

 The operator configures MySQL to output error logs and slow query logs into files.

 To avoid exhaustion of storage resources, the operator appends a sidecar container to the MySQL Pod.
-The sidecar container rotates and deletes the log files.
+The sidecar container rotates and deletes the log files based on the cron spec in `MySQLCluster.spec.logRotationSchedule`.
-The operator creates a CronJob to invoke rotation and deletion periodically.

 The operator does not care about gathering the contents of the log files.
 Tenant users can extract the contents by defining sidecar containers for `slow.log` and `error.log`.